Severe Athlete’s Foot on the Foot & Heel [Causes & Best Treatment]

-- Moccasin athlete’s foot is when it occurs around the bottom of your foot.
+- A Moccasin athlete’s foot is when it occurs around the bottom of your foot.

 - The skull moccasin athlete’s foot because it looks like you’re wearing a moccasin of that dry skin with flaking and inching along the bottom of your skin.

-- The skin is thicker here, and that might mean blood flows not making it to the edge of the skin.
+- The skin is thicker here, which might mean blood flows not making it to the edge of the skin.

 Athlete’s foot between the toes:

-- As you walking around all day sweat gets trapped here and the starts rubbing, causing flaking and lots of other issues.
+- As you walk around all day, sweat gets trapped here, and it starts rubbing, causing flaking and many other issues.

-- This is a case where is very important to get rid of that sweat and stop it from getting caught between your toes.
+- This is a case where it is essential to get rid of that sweat and stop it from getting caught between your toes.
 This is especially common between the fourth and the fifth toe.

 Athlete’s foot on top of the foot: